eshaham/israeli-bank-scrapers/README.md

 # What's here?
 What you can find here is scrapers for all major Israeli banks and credit card companies.
 That's the plan at least.
-Currently only Discount Banks is supported.
+Currently only Discount Bank and Leumi Card are supported.

 # Prerequisites
 You will need to have `PhatomJS`